magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 -------

 | Sent the "OPTION" package to verify if the user is online.
-| Sintaxe:
+| Sintax:
 |
 | qualify = xxx | no | yes
 |
 | Where the XXX is the number of milliseconds used.
-If "yes", the time configurated in sip.conf is used, by default is set to 2 seconds.
+If "yes", the time configurated in sip.conf is used, 2 seconds is the standard.
 |
 | If you activate "qualify", the Asterisk will sent the command "OPTION" to SIP peer regulary to verify if the device is still online.
 | If the device don't answer the "OPTION" in the set period of time, Asterisk will consider the device offline for future calls.